uncw-library/digitalmeasures-scripts/app/README.md

     parsed_users\
         human-readable files for each user.  parsed DM files turtles\
         turtle files created by xml_to_turtle.
 Each turtle file is a complete Vivo dataset.
 Only one should be imported into Vivo.
-The filename includes creation date, to help identify the most recent one. users\
+The filename includes creation date, to help identify the most recent one.
+The latest output is userdata.ttl users\
         all DM files, both those we are including and those we are excluding.